Who I supervise

 • small supervision groups where there is a shared professional context and clear contracting

-I am particularly well suited to supervisees working with trauma presentations, chronic dysregulation, dissociation, shutdown patterns, and layered or complex histories.
+I am particularly well suited to supervisees working with trauma presentations, chronic dysregulation, dissociation, shutdown patterns, and layered or demanding histories.

-This can be especially valuable when the work feels complex or emotionally demanding.
+This can be especially valuable when the work feels difficult to hold on your own.

 My style is relational, trauma-informed, and integrative.
-I aim to offer a space where you can slow down and think clearly about the work.
+I aim to offer a space where you can slow down, reflect, and make sense of the work clearly.

-The focus is not only on what to do next, but on developing a way of thinking that is clinically coherent and sustainable.
+The focus is not only on what to do next, but on developing an approach that feels clinically coherent, ethical, and sustainable.

 Depending on your needs and stage of development, supervision may include: